 - 1 teaspoon pure vanilla extract

 - 2 large eggs at room temperature

 - 3 baking apples peeled, cored and sliced; divided

 - 1 tsp of butter

-- Caramel sauce, purchased or see link after recipe for Rum Caramel Sauce
+- Caramel sauce purchased or see link after recipe for Espresso Caramel Sauce